What kind of paper is this?

 Main Results

-Theorem 3.1 (Existence and Uniqueness of Ground State): For polytropic gases and strictly convex interaction potentials $V$, the energy minimizer exists and is unique up to translation.
+Theorem 3.1 (Existence and Uniqueness of Ground State): For any equation of state satisfying (P1) and (P2) with a strictly convex interaction potential $V$, the total energy $E(\rho)$ attains a unique minimizer up to translation.
+The minimizer can be taken to be even (radially symmetric).

 @article{mccannConvexityPrincipleInteracting1997,